nettofarah/talks/tdc_2015/polo/content.md

 -->

 ---
-# Some Solutions

-- Tests in PRODUCTION
+class: fake-middle
+# But how do people solve these problems?

+---
+class: fake-middle
+# We can test it in `PRODUCTION`

+---
+class: fake-middle
-- `Rails.env.staging` ?
+# `Rails.env.staging` ?

+---
+class: fake-middle
-- Custom `db/migrations` for data
+# Custom `db/migrations` for data

+---
+class: fake-middle
-- `rake db:seed`
+# `rake db:seed`

+---
+class: fake-middle
-- CSVs and Spreadsheets
+# CSVs and Spreadsheets

 <!--